MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/manage-your-bots.md

 ## Prerequisites

-Power Virtual Agents bots must be available in the same tenant where Omnichannel for Customer Service is available.
+Power Virtual Agents bots must be available in the tenant where Omnichannel for Customer Service is available.

 ## Add a bot

+When you add a bot by using the steps outlined in this section, the Power Virtual Agents bot is automatically registered in Azure and connected to Omnichannel for Customer Service.
+You'll then configure greetings topics in Power Virtual Agents for the scenarios that you want the bot to handle.

 1. In Customer Service admin center, select **Bots** under **Customer support**.
 1. On the **Bots** page, select **Add**, and on the **Add a bot** page, select **Create new bot**, and then select **Next**.